mikelawrence/ATV-Control/README.md

 <img src="meta/ATV-Buttons.jpg" width="100%">

 For the front of the ATV I installed a Black Oak [10" Dual Row, 100W Flood LED Light Bar](https://www.blackoakled.com/collections/double-row-led/products/10-two-row-led-light-bar-combination-beam-pattern-white-osram) and two Black Oak [2" Single Row, 20W Scene LED Light Bars](https://www.blackoakled.com/products/new-2-inch-single-row-series-led-light-bar-with-scene-optics?_pos=6&_sid=0f2b0b32f&_ss=r).
+All three LED Light Bars draw just uner 7 A which is just below the maximum current of 7.5 A for that output.

 <img src="meta/ATV-Front.jpg" width="100%">

-I added a Black Oak [2" 40W Diffused LED Pod Light](https://www.blackoakled.com/products/new-2-inch-diffused-pod-light-powerful-turret-style-pod-40w-cree-xm-l2?_pos=1&_sid=a00cf89ab&_ss=r) to the rear of the ATV mainly as a backup light.
+I added a Black Oak [2" 40W Diffused LED Pod Light](https://www.blackoakled.com/products/new-2-inch-diffused-pod-light-powerful-turret-style-pod-40w-cree-xm-l2?_pos=1&_sid=a00cf89ab&_ss=r)) to the rear of the ATV mainly as a backup light.
+This LED Light draws 4.1 A which is well within 7.5 A maximum.

 <img src="meta/ATV-Rear.jpg" width="100%">